 How do products get properly spaced for weighing or labeling?

+You need to use a box/case indexer.
 Proper product spacing is vital to ensuring reliable operation of downline equipment such as conveyor scales, checkweighers and labeling systems.

 Conveyor Scale – proper product spacing ensures only one package is on the scale at a time.
 If two packages are simultaneously on the scale, an incorrect weight can result.